Centinoughty/mira/README.md

 ### 3. Create teams

-Once you have two or more users, log in as one user and navigate to the **Teams** page.
+Once you have two or more users, log in as one user and navigate to the `teams` page.
 Create a team and invite the other users by their Google email addresses.

 ### 4. Assign tasks

-From the **Teams** page, click **Assign Task** on a team card.
+From the `teams` page, click **Assign Task** on a team card.
 The task will appear on the assignee's dashboard in real time.

 ### Inspecting the data